-EFT an evidenced-based brain and body technique--Tapping.
+Emotional Freedom Techniques, also known as Tapping, is an evidenced-based brain and body technique.
 This self-regulating tool enables people to physiologically reduce anxiety while neuroplasticity allows for brain rewiring and behavior changes.
 In simple terms, my workshop attendees learn how to lower the body’s stress response and potentially weaken or even eliminate the power of the anxiety-causing trigger, thus allowing them to remain calm when necessary have clarity when needed.
 This reduces burnout and makes for a more enjoyable life without the fear and panic that anxiety elicits.

 What is EFT?

 In the face of adversity, whether it be caused by something we’re afraid of or something we’re merely concerned over – all of these things cause anxiety.
 It emanates from the amygdala – the part of the brain responsible for emotions, automatic survival instincts, and memory.
 It tells the body to either fight, fly, or freeze, even when what is causing the anxiety might not be physically in front of us or even make logical sense.
 It can come as a memory, a reminder, a flashback, or even from those around us.

 Having an occasional bout with stress or anxiety is part of life.
 Everyone goes through it.
 Scientifically speaking, anxiety is the result of your body’s default response to what your mind deems threatening.
 Entering into your body’s protective mind frame, you feel your pulse accelerate and your breathing quickens because your body is preparing to face the threat.

 There are two different categories of stimuli that cause this fight or flight response: the first is caused by your body responding to something that is right in front of it (i.e. a disagreement with a superior).
 We call this stress.
 The second is caused by the thoughts in your head, a.k.a. anxiety.